SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Expanding-the-Wiki.md

 toc: true
 ---

-You want to help us expand the Wiki?<br>
+You want to help us expand the Wiki?

 Awesome!
 Here is a step-by-step tutorial on how to create/edit pages on the wiki.

 ## Step 1: Forking the Repository

-You will need to be logged into your GitHub Account for this and for all of the following steps.<br>
+You will need to be logged into your GitHub Account for this and for all of the following steps.

 You can create a new Account [here](https://github.com/join) if you don't have an account already.

-Alright, first you need to head over to [this Wiki's GitHub repository](https://github.com/Slimefun/Slimefun-Wiki/).<br>
+Alright, first you need to head over to [this Wiki's GitHub repository](https://github.com/Slimefun/Slimefun-Wiki/).

 After that you just have to hit the "Fork" button in top right corner and you are done for Step number one.

 <img src="/slimefun-images/github-tutorial-fork.png" alt="GitHub Fork Button">

 ## Step 2: Making your changes

-Now that you have a fork of our wiki, you can start making your changes to it. <br>
+Now that you have a fork of our wiki, you can start making your changes to it.

 _All changes you make to your fork will NOT affect the official wiki until you submit those changes, so please follow this guide till the end._

 Now you can choose whether you want to create a new File or edit an existing File, for both we highly encourage you to follow our guidelines, otherwise we may have to dismiss your changes as invalid.